anton-kochev/doc-ai-azure-pipeline/docproc/knowledge-base/README.md

 ## Overview

 This is a modular, token-efficient Knowledge Base designed for both human developers and AI agents.
-It provides a canonical source of truth for code style guides, architectural patterns, recipes, and best practices for the docproc project.
+It provides a canonical source of truth for code style guides, architectural patterns, recipes, and best practices for the project.

 ## Philosophy